MertBaran/Human-Activity-Recognition-CNN-LSTM/README.md

 This project will predict human activities uisng cnn and lstm architecture.
 The dataset link I use in this project: https://www.crcv.ucf.edu/data/UCF101.php

+I got some videos from youtube for test this model.

 Project source codes: https://bleedai.com/human-activity-recognition-using-tensorflow-cnn-lstm/

 Requirements: